-Eva Cheng is the Deputy Director of Women in Engineering and Information Technology, and Senior Lecturer in the School of Electrical and Data Engineering.
+Eva Cheng is the Deputy Director of Women in Engineering and Information Technology, and Senior Lecturer in the School of Professional Practice and Leadership.
 Previous to joining UTS in September 2017, she was a Lecturer in the School of Engineering at RMIT University.

 Eva actively collaborates on social justice and community engagement in STEM diversity and humanitarian engineering, including working with Tech Girls are Superheroes (which aims to engage 10,000 girls in STEM entrepreneurship by 2020), Girl Geek Academy, Laika Academy and Engineers Without Borders Australia.
 She is also engaged in cross-cultural and inclusive teaching and research, and developing global mobility experiential learning programs for students.

 Her research is in multimedia signal processing, including speech and audio signal processing and computer vision.
 Collaborative research projects have included working with musicians, visual artists, architects, biologists and non-profit organisations.
 She is a member of the UTS Perceptual Imaging Lab (πLab) and Centre for Audio, Acoustics and Vibration.